Fix: Python requests.exceptions.ConnectionError: Max retries exceeded

 # Windows

-ipconfig /flushdnsFor Docker containers — DNS might not work:
+ipconfig /flushdnsFor Docker containers (DNS often broken):

 # docker-compose.yml